anubis-rs/xernel/README.md

 ## Building
 For building, you simply need a working Rust installation with the nightly toolchain installed and the `mtools` package which we use for the generation of the disk image.
 We use xtask as our workflow for building and running the kernel.
-Therefore the command `cargo kernel` is used.
+Therefore, the command `cargo kernel` is used.

 See `cargo kernel help` for a list of subcommands and available flags.